rigaya/NVEnc/NVEncC_Options.en.md

   ```

 ### --vpp-onnx [&lt;param1&gt;=&lt;value1&gt;][,&lt;param2&gt;=&lt;value2&gt;],...
 CNN filter which runs an ONNX model through ONNX Runtime CUDA / TensorRT provider.
-This is for Windows x64 and requires the ONNX Runtime GPU package built for CUDA 12.
+The ONNX Runtime GPU package built for CUDA 12 is required.

+#### Windows

 Unlike the QSVEnc OpenVINO backend, NVEnc requires the ONNX Runtime GPU runtime DLLs to be installed separately at runtime.
 Make sure the following DLLs are visible from `PATH` or placed in the same folder as `NVEncC64.exe`.